-a) the provision of immunity from civil liability to any person who reports child abuse 'reasonably and in good faith' to Page 10 of 39 Child Protection Policy v2.0 designated officers of the HSE or to any member of An Garda Síochána;

-- b) the provision of significant protections for employees who report child abuse.
-These protections cover all employees and all forms of discrimination up to, and including, dismissal; - c) the creation of a new offence of false reporting of child abuse, where a person makes a report of child abuse to the appropriate authorities 'knowing that statement to be false'.
+- a) the provision of immunity from civil liability to any person who reports child abuse 'reasonably and in good faith' to designated officers of the HSE or to any member of An Garda Síochána; - b) the provision of significant protections for employees who report child abuse.
+These protections cover all employees and all forms of discrimination up to, and including, dismissal. - c) the creation of a new offence of false reporting of child abuse, where a person makes a report of child abuse to the appropriate authorities 'knowing that statement to be false'.
 This is a new criminal offence, designed to protect innocent persons from malicious reports.